 The following discussion and analysis of our financial condition and results of operations should be read in conjunction with our consolidated financial statements and the accompanying notes and other information included elsewhere in this Annual Report.
 This discussion and analysis below include forward-looking statements that are subject to risks, uncertainties and other factors described in "Risk Factors" that could cause actual results to differ materially from such forward-looking statements.
 Additionally, our historical results are not necessarily indicative of the results that may be expected for any period in the future.
-A discussion of the year ended December 31, 2019 compared to the year ended December 31, 2018 has been reported previously under "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our final prospectus for our public offering of common stock dated as of January 13, 2021 and filed with the SEC pursuant to Rule 424(b)(4).
+A discussion of the year ended December 31, 2020 compared to the year ended December 31, 2019 has been reported previously under "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for the year ended December 31, 2020 filed with the SEC on March 8, 2021.